SafetyWing vs World Nomads 2026 — Which travel health insurance is best for long-term travelers?

 - Evacuation during political unrest: $10,000 lifetime max

-- Home country coverage: Up to 30 days of medical coverage in your home country
+- Home country coverage: up to 30 days of medical coverage in the home country

-Not covered in the Essential Plan: Pre-existing conditions, pregnancy/maternity, cancer treatment.
-Who needs this → Complete Plan.
+Not covered in the Essential Plan: pre-existing conditions, pregnancy/maternity, cancer treatment.
+For these, see the Complete Plan.

 Per